AdamP1592/HoldEm_Python/README.md

 A reinforcement learning framework for training poker-playing agents using a Generational Genetic Evolution strategy that evolves reward functions rather than policies.
 The system employs Dueling Double Deep Q-Networks with Huber loss, Adam optimization, and retroactive reward shaping to promote the discovery of robust, generalizable reward strategies across fresh network instantiations.

+**Recommended minimum DRAM to run the training loop**: 16 gb.
+If you train with less ram, reduce the replay buffer, cumulative replay buffer size, and network size.
+The current version takes somewhere between 8 and 10 gigs(about 1 gig per network) due to the memory storage and tensorflow graph storage due to calling tf.function() on the unwrapped training loop.
+E

 ## Network

 This project implements a Generational Genetic Evolutionary Deep Reinforcement Learning framework for optimizing agent behavior in a competitive card game environment that primarly leverages TensorFlow's underlying framework and Numpy.